Our culture revolution. Part 19: We only hire adults

 If you’re interested in joining Reddico or finding out how you could make an impact with us, check out our latest jobs.

-Next week, we’re sharing information on our new appraisal process – as we shift away from annual reviews and move to quarterly appraisals with the coach.
+Next week, we’re sharing information on our new appraisal process – as we shift away from annual reviews and move to quarterly appraisals with a coach.

 We’ve constructed a new form set to go live at the end of March for the first batch of appraisals, which we’ll also be sharing.